ZhgChgLi/ZMarkupParser/README.md

 - [ZhgChgLi's Medium](https://blog.zhgchg.li/)

 ## Other works
+### Swift Libraries
-- [ZMarkupParser](https://github.com/ZhgChgLi/ZMarkupParser) is a pure-Swift library that helps you convert HTML strings into NSAttributedString with customized styles and tags.
+- [ZMarkupParser](https://github.com/ZhgChgLi/ZMarkupParser) is a pure-Swift library that helps you to convert HTML strings to NSAttributedString with customized style and tags.
+- [ZPlayerCacher](https://github.com/ZhgChgLi/ZPlayerCacher) is a lightweight implementation of the AVAssetResourceLoaderDelegate protocol that enables AVPlayerItem to support caching streaming files.
+- [ZNSTextAttachment](https://github.com/ZhgChgLi/ZNSTextAttachment) enables NSTextAttachment to download images from remote URLs, support both UITextView and UILabel.

+### Integration Tools
 - [ZReviewTender](https://github.com/ZhgChgLi/ZReviewTender) is a tool for fetching app reviews from the App Store and Google Play Console and integrating them into your workflow.
 - [ZMediumToMarkdown](https://github.com/ZhgChgLi/ZMediumToMarkdown) is a powerful tool that allows you to effortlessly download and convert your Medium posts to Markdown format.

 # Donate